cnr-ibba/BIOINFO-guidelines/docs/terminal/tmux.rst

-Tmux is a virtual terminal and is useful in a remote environment (like after connecting with `ssh`) since lets you to call *commands* and *softwares* in one or more virtual *tabs*, which will not be interrupted if the network goes down or you need to terminate your local terminal (ie you need to go home :-)).
-From the tmux man pages
+Tmux is a virtual terminal and is useful in a remote environment (like after connecting with `ssh`) since lets you to call *commands* and *softwares* in one or more virtual *windows*, which will not be interrupted if the network goes down or you need to terminate your local terminal (ie you need to go home :-)).
+From the tmux man pages:

 .. epigraph::